fearthecowboy/dotnet/readme.md

     - spots that differ are (to be) marked with COWBELL -->

-# .NET Core 2.0.0 Runtime<!--COWBELL-->
+# .NET Core 2.0.0 {sdkorruntime}

-This package installs the .NET Core 2.0 Runtime<!--COWBELL--> for your platform and provides the `dotnet` executable.
+This package installs the .NET Core 2.0 {sdkorruntime} for your platform and provides the `dotnet` executable.

-No elevation required.
+No elevation/root required.

-Partners with the [dotnet-sdk-2.0.0](https://www.npmjs.com/package/dotnet-sdk-2.0.0)<!--COWBELL--> package.
+Partners with the [dotnet{flavor}2.0.0](https://www.npmjs.com/package/dotnet{flavor}2.0.0) package.

 Usable as a standalone but also for shipping .NET based packages: